 Neem oil is best to protect against chewing and sucking insects.
 Pesky garden dwellers do not stand a chance against neem oil.
 You can use neem oil for pest control against the following:

 - Japanese beetles

 Be sure to always read and follow the label of any product you’re using.
-If using drops of neem oil isn’t helping with preventing pests in and around your home, contact a pest control expert at (833) 431-0401.
+If neem oil isn’t preventing and eliminating pests on your plants, contact a pest control expert at (833) 431-0401.
 You may have a larger infestation attracting the pests on your plants.

 Is Neem Oil Safe for Humans?

-If you find that you are having an allergic reaction or symptoms of skin conditions after using it, be sure to wash the affected area thoroughly with soap and water.
+If you have an allergic reaction to neem oil, wash the affected area thoroughly with soap and water.
 Monitor the affected area for a few hours and contact a healthcare professional if your symptoms worsen.

 Is Neem Oil Safe For Animals and Other Wildlife?

 Neem oil isn’t known to be harmful to birds, mammals, bees, butterflies, ladybugs, or plants.

 Azadirachtin, the main chemical component of neem oil, is moderately toxic to fish and other aquatic animals.
 Use caution if you dispose of your neem oil near a freshwater stream.